Compression Limits for Random Vectors with Linearly Parameterized Second-Order Statistics: Non-Universal Covariance Samplers

-Similarly to universal samplers, the design using random sampling is much easier than that using non-uniform sampling.
-An immediate consequence of \thref{prop:2} follows by noting that any basis for the circulant subspace has $\ulen=N\nblocks$ elements. \begin{mycorollary} \emph{ Let $\bphi$ be an $M\times N$ random matrix satisfying the hypotheses of \thref{prop:2} and let $\basissc$ be given by \eqref{eq:bsetscdef}.
+As in universal sampling, designing {dense} samplers is much easier than designing {sparse} samplers.
+The following corollary of \thref{prop:2} follows by noting that any basis for the circulant subspace has $\ulen=N\nblocks$ elements. \begin{mycorollary} \emph{ Let $\bphi$ be an $M\times N$ random matrix satisfying the hypotheses of \thref{prop:2} and let $\basissc$ be given by \eqref{eq:bsetscdef}.
 Then, with probability one, the matrix $\bbphi=\bm I_{\nblocks}\otimes \bphi$ defines an $\basissc$-covariance sampler if and only if }